Iowa State University Cyclone Marching Band: Pregame

 The band then plays "Go Cyclones Go!", and transitions into the Iowa State logo.

 The band transitions to form the word CYCLONES on the field while playing "ISU Fights", and then turns and marches North while playing "Rise Sons of Iowa State".
 The band then "swings" to the tunnel formation.
 Here the band plays the fight song once the football team comes to the field, after which the band runs off to its position in the stands near the Jacobson Athletic Building.
 All pregame music is memorized by the entire ISUCF'V'MB.

 During the 2012 season, some modifications to the pregame show were made.
 The show still follows the same sequence from entering the field into floating the ISU while playing "Iowa State Fights".
 "Go Cyclones Go" has been moved later into the show, and the ISU is now flipped / "For I For S" is played immediately after playing "Fights".
 "God Bless America" has been replaced with a fanfare leading directly into "The Star-Spangled Banner", along with a new star set.
 Once the National Anthem is complete, a new set depicting the Campanile is formed, along with a new introduction (based upon the Campanile's "Westminster Quarters") being played for "Bells".
 Following "Bells", "Go Cyclones Go" is now played while forming the university's I-State logo.
 The band then moves to its spelling of 'CYCLONES' while playing its "First Down" cheer, wherein it again plays "Fights".
 The band continues to then traditionally 'swing' into the tunnel for the football team.

+In 2019, more pregame modifications took place, and the band no longer "swings" to a tunnel formation; instead, the band stops in place after Rise Sons of Iowa State and commences the "Cyclone Power" chant.
+Once started, the east side of the stadium will chant "Cyclone" and the west side will respond will "Power."
+When the football team runs onto the field, the band plays the fight song once more, running to the stands when the drum majors give them the call.